aseceleanu/aseceleanu.github.io/_pages/about.md

 I am an associate professor of mathematics at the University of Nebraska-Lincoln.
 My research focuses on commutative algebra with a geometric and computational flavor.
 Please see the menu above for my publications.

+I will be a plenary speaker at the 2026 [MEGA - Effective Methods in Algebraic Geometry](https://maths.dur.ac.uk/mega2026).

  I have been awarded the 2024-2025 [Ruth I. Michler Memorial Prize of the AWM](https://awm-math.org/awards/ruth-i-michler-prize).

 I am an editor for the [Journal of Commutative Algebra](https://rmmc.asu.edu/jca/jca.html).
 Please consider submitting your relevant work.